johngrahamreynolds/Physics/Research/README.md

 This folder houses relevant research projects that I have contributed to.

 - [Cosmology Large Angular Scale Surveyor (CLASS)](https://github.com/johngrahamreynolds/Physics/tree/main/Research/CLASSTelescope)
-  - A four telescope array designed, tested, and built at Johns Hopkins.
+  - A four telescope array designed and built at Johns Hopkins.
 After completion of simulation, the various telescope components are sailed to the system's proper observation site in Antofagasta, Chile.
 I contributed to research on this project in a multitude of ways over an extended period of time.